 This is the one DIY makeup primer on the list where you should actually apply some moisturizer first.
 Since the calamine lotion can be rather drying, you do need to give your skin a little drink before you seal if off from the world.
 After you apply it, you can pour some of the calamine lotion into the cap or on a clean surface where you’ll be dipping your stippling brush.
 Use the brush to paint a thin layer over your entire face.
 (If you’ve never had calamine lotion on your skin before, you’ll want to do a patch test to make sure you don’t have any allergies.
 This is actually a nice tip to follow for any new ingredients you introduce to your skin.)

 You’ll notice that it creates a light chalk-like layer on your skin that is the perfect palette on which to apply your favorite blushes, shades, and so forth.
 This is definitely not the primer to use if you’re going for a light layer of make-up or planning to skip your foundation completely.
 This is a perfect primer for a full make-up look that you want to last from morning till night.
 Now you can go strut your stuff with confidence all day long.

 5. Island-Perfect Primer

-For this primer, mix ⅓ cup of Aloe Vera with a teaspoon of coconut oil, and a couple pinches of that mineral powder makeup that you’re just certain you have in some drawer somewhere.
+For this DIY makeup recipe, mix ⅓ cup of Aloe Vera with a teaspoon of coconut oil, and a couple pinches of that mineral powder makeup that you’re just certain you have in some drawer somewhere.
 Once it’s thoroughly blended, you can apply it with fingers or a clean makeup brush.
-This primer is perfect for any skin type, and is especially moisturizing for drier or aging skin.
-You can doll yourself up for the evening, or just add some BB cream and be on your way.
-You should feel free to share this secret on the coconut telegraph, since there’s no need to keep good news to yourself!
+This is perfect for any skin type, and is especially moisturizing for drier or aging skin.
+You can doll yourself up for the evening, or just include some BB cream and be on your way.
+You should feel free to share this makeup secret on the coconut telegraph, since there’s no need to keep good news to yourself!

 Bonus: How To Use Eye Gel